What is the Collaborative Care Model (CoCM)?

 NC AHEC will offer CoCM virtual learning opportunities, including:

-(2) Collaborative Learning Sessions, designed for providers actively engaged with NC AHEC coaches to implement the CoCM within their practices.
+(2) Learning Collaboratives, designed for providers actively engaged with NC AHEC coaches to implement the CoCM within their practices.

 What Other Groups Support CoCM?